mfjacobsen/Fantasy-Football/2023_Schedule_Simulations.md

   </tbody>
 </table>

-### 10 Million Simulations
+## 10 Million Simulations

 I simulated 10 million possible schedules, and recorded the final season rankings for each.
-Below are the results.
+Lets look at some of the results.

+### Ranking Counts
 These are the raw counts from the 10 million simulations.
 For example, herbietime placed first in 5,191,110 simulations, whereas tonygordzilla22 placed first only 36 times.
+Some interesting things to note:

+ * Every team except herbietime could have placed last
+ * every team except blackandyelllownation could have placed first

+There could be schedules were herbietime placed last or blackandyellownation placed first.
+However, they didn't occur in the 10 million simulations performed here.

 <table border="1" class="dataframe">
   <thead>